 Python Pandas DataFrame of Dates

-Using Python pandas module, you can also create a DataFrame with series of dates.
-Let me create one with dates from 2019-01-01 to 2019-01-08.
-By changing the period values, you can generate more number of Date sequence.
+You can also create a DataFrame with a series of dates using this module.
+For example, let me make one with dates from 2019-01-01 to 2019-01-08.
+By changing the period values, you can generate more number of Date sequences.

 DatetimeIndex(['2019-01-01', '2019-01-02', '2019-01-03', '2019-01-04',